Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

 renderPublished : Document -> Html msg
 ```
-The main idea is to but the function in the record.
+The main idea is to put the function in the record.
 This way it can chance during runtime.

 I would however only advice this pattern, if a state machine does not do the job.

-## Strategy Pattern
+## ❌ Strategy Pattern

 [https://refactoring.guru/design-patterns/strategy](https://refactoring.guru/design-patterns/strategy)